Agglomerative Hierarchical Clustering for Selecting Valid Instrumental Variables: Introduction

 \section{Introduction}

-Instrumental variables estimation is a widely used statistical method for analysing the causal effects of treatment variables on an outcome when the causal relationship between them is confounded.
-Consistent IV estimation requires that all instruments are valid.
+Instrumental variables estimation is a widely used method for analysing the causal effects of treatment variables on an outcome when the causal relationship between them is confounded.
+Consistent estimation requires all instruments to be valid.
 This requires that

-\begin{enumerate}[label=(\alph*)] \item Instruments are associated with the endogenous variables (relevance condition) \item Instruments do not affect the outcome directly or through unobserved factors (exclusion restriction) \end{enumerate} In practice, a main challenge in IV estimation is that some instrumental variables may be invalid in the sense that they fail the exclusion restriction.
-The key task therefore is to estimate the causal effect in situations where the number of IVs is large.

-In this paper, we propose a new method to select the valid instruments and to estimate the causal effect.
-The method combines the agglomerative hierarchical clustering (AHC) algorithm, a statistical learning algorithm typically employed in cluster analysis, with the Sargan test for overidentifying restrictions.
-The estimator that we develop relies on the plurality rule \citep*{Guo2018Confidence} which states that the largest group of IVs consists of valid instruments.
-Instruments are said to form a group if their instrument-specific just-identified estimators converge to the same value.
-Under the plurality rule, our method achieves oracle selection.
-This means that the estimator works as well as if the set of true instruments were known: valid instruments can be selected consistently, and the two-stage least squares (2SLS) estimator using the instruments selected as valid has the same limiting distribution as the ideal estimator that uses the set of truly valid instruments.
+\begin{enumerate}[label=(\alph*)] \item Relevance: Instruments are associated with the endogenous variables. \item Exclusion: IVs do not affect the outcome directly or through unobserved factors. \end{enumerate} In this paper, we propose a new method to select the valid instruments, by combining the agglomerative hierarchical clustering (AHC) algorithm, a statistical learning method commonly employed in cluster analysis, with the Hansen-Sargan test \citep{Sargan1958Estimation, Hansen1982Large} of overidentifying restrictions.
+We rely on the plurality rule \citep{Guo2018Confidence} which states that the largest group of IVs is valid.
+Instruments are said to form a group if their IV-specific just-identified estimators converge to the same value.
+Under plurality, our method achieves oracle selection, meaning that valid instruments can be selected consistently, and the two-stage least squares (2SLS) estimator using the instruments selected as valid has the same limiting distribution as the ideal estimator that uses the set of truly valid instruments.

-Our work adds to a growing literature on valid IV selection inspired by \citet{Andrews1999Consistent} who proposes moment selection criteria and a downward testing procedure.
-The setting considered in this literature is one where the number of IVs is large in the sense that the number of IVs by far exceeds the number of regressors and considering all possible overidentified models becomes infeasible.
-However, we are not in a setting where the number of instruments grows with the number of observations.
-The literature we relate to is also different from the one that uses regularization to find an optimal set of instruments, as in \citet*{Belloni2012Sparse} in that it does not uphold the assumption that all IVs fulfil the violation restriction.

-Our method improves upon the existing methods in that it is the first to allow for multiple endogenous regressors, deal with weak instruments without calling for a first-stage selection, and accommodate heterogeneous effects and combinations of these.
-Moreover, it outperforms the existing methods in simulations.